cboettig/pdg_control/inst/examples/Sethi.md

 The forward simulation algorithm needs an initial condition `x0` which we set equal to the carrying capacity, as well as our population dynamics `f`, parameters `pars`, grids, and noise coefficients.
-Recall in the Reed case only `z_g`, growth, is stochastic.
+Recall in the Reed case only `z_g`, growth, is stochastic, while in the Sethi example we now have three forms of stochasticity -- growth, measurement, and implementation.

 ## Summarize and plot the results